dagger/dagger/docs/current_docs/sdk/nodejs/reference/index.md

 ## Local development

-You may want to work on the NodeSDK and test it directly on a local node project.
+You may want to work on the TypeScript SDK and test it directly on a local node project.

 ### 1. Create a new Node project